razo8a/patient_record_generation/README.md

 }
 ```

-Once you have the data, please compute a few statistics on the valid patients:
+A few statistics were computed on the valid patients:

 - Total number of valid patients
 - Maximum/Minimun/Median length among patient timelines in days